b1ndark/project5/README.md

 - #### **Notifications**

   - Notifications window display messages to the User, also display products that you add to the basket.
-  - To close them you can either close it by clicking the cross or just click anywhere in the screen and the notification will close
+  - To close the messages window, you can either close it by clicking the cross or just click anywhere in the screen and the notification will close.

     - This is the notification window

       ![image](assets/readme/features/notifications_confirmations/notification_window.webp)

-    - This is the code used to show the notification and to close it by clicking anywhere in the screen, the code is stored in the base.html template
+    - This is the code used to show the notification and to close it by clicking anywhere in the screen, the code is stored in the base.html template.

       ![image](assets/readme/features/notifications_confirmations/notification_code.webp)